-The Telegraph reported that the Israeli military declined to comment on the Syrian claims of civilian deaths, telling its reporter.
+The Daily Telegraph reported that the Israeli military had declined to comment on the Syrian claims of civilian deaths, telling its reporter.
 “We are not commenting on foreign reports.”

-Other sites reportedly struck by Israel that night – though with no reports of civilian harm – included Mezzeh military airport, Dimas, Ksoua, Qatana and Khan al-Sheikh.
+Other sites reportedly struck by Israel that night – though with no known associated reports of civilian harm – included Mezzeh military airport, Dimas, Ksoua, Qatana and Khan Al Sheikh.

 The incident occured after midnight.